Fearless Nadia

-Mary Ann Evans (8 January 1908 – 9 January 1996), also known by her stage name Fearless Nadia, was an Australian-born actress and stuntwoman, who worked in Indian cinema.
-She is most remembered as the masked, cloaked adventurer in Hunterwali, released in 1935, which was one of the earliest female-lead Indian films.
-She is often referred to as a sex symbol.
+Mary Ann Evans (8 January 1908 – 9 January 1996), also known by her stage name Fearless Nadia, was an Australian-Indian actress and stuntwoman, who worked in Indian cinema.
+She is most remembered as the masked, cloaked adventurer in Hunterwali, released in 1935, which was one of the earliest female-led Indian films.

 Biography

 Early life

 Fearless Nadia was born as Mary Ann Evans on 8 January 1908 in Perth, Western Australia.
 She was the daughter of Scotsman Herbertt Evans, a volunteer in the British Army, and Margret.
 They lived in Australia, before coming to India.
 Mary was one year old when Herbertt's regiment was seconded to Bombay.
 Mary came to Bombay in 1913 at the age of five with her father.